lilaspourpre/acl-2020/_pages/calls/papers.md

 ## Venue

-The conference will be held online with the support of Skolkovo Institute of Science and Technology (Skoltech) and partially offline in Tbilisi, Georgia.
+The conference will be held online with the support of Skolkovo Institute of Science and Technology (Moscow, Russia) and partially offline at [Tbilisi State University](https://www.tsu.ge/en) (Tbilisi, Georgia).

 ## Submission Guidelines